-If you’re sending a package to the EU from a non-EU country that is less than or equal to €150, you’ll need to make sure Etsy’s IOSS# is electronically transmitted by your shipping provider.
-This number can be found next to VAT-eligible orders on your Orders & Shipping page or your order confirmation emails.
-When you purchase shipping labels on Etsy, this is automatically done for you, and no further action is required.
+If you’re sending a package to the EU from a non-EU country that is less than or equal to €150, you’ll need to make sure Etsy’s IOSS number is electronically transmitted by your delivery provider.
+This number can be found next to VAT-eligible orders on your Orders & Delivery page or your order confirmation emails.

-If you purchase shipping outside of Etsy, check with your shipping provider to make sure they transmit this number electronically when they process your shipment.
-When you send your package, make sure the net amount of the order is displayed on the front of the package in Euro.
-This can be either printed on the label or hand-written by you.
+If you purchase postage outside of Etsy, check with your delivery provider to make sure they transmit this number electronically when they process your package.
+This tax number should not be written on the package.
+However, make sure the net amount of the order is displayed on the front of the package in Euro.
+The Euro amount may either be printed on the label or hand-written by you on the package

-Since these regulations are new, many shipping carriers are still figuring out their IOSS intake and delivery flows.
-It’s best to check with your shipping provider to know exactly what process you should be following.
+Since each postal carrier may have different processes, it's best to check with your delivery provider to know exactly what process you should be following.

 Other countries may also apply customs duty and/or VAT on goods purchased from another country.
 As the threshold for the application of such charges may vary from country to country, please contact your local customs/ tax office and local tax advisor for further information.

 Etsy is not responsible for the collection or determination of any custom duties or VAT costs for the countries listed below, so we recommend that you check individual tax authority websites for more information:

 Depending on your country and tax situation, you may be required to remit and report on VAT to your country’s tax authority.